Table of Contents[Hide][Show]

-As a content marketer, you’ve probably got all these great ideas for new content, but you need a place to organize them all.
-Organization is a key element of content marketing and gaining reach for your blog.
-This is why it’s helpful to have a content calendar so you can keep track of your ideas and when you want to post them.
+As a content creator, you’ve probably got all these great new blog post ideas, but without a place to organize and track them, things can quickly become chaotic.
+This is why it’s helpful to have a content calendar so you can keep track of and schedule posts.
 Some people also refer to this as an editorial calendar (we’ll be using these terms interchangeably throughout this post).

 Why Do You Need a Content Calendar?

-Simply put, a content calendar (or editorial calendar) is a way of organizing your content strategy and schedule.
+Simply put, a content calendar helps to organize and streamline your content creation process and publishing schedule.
 It defines what you’ll get done when and helps you stay on track.

 You’re less likely to post content as often as you should if you don’t schedule it.
 You could also forget an amazing idea you had for a post or forget to make an important update to an old post if you don’t document that information.
 It also reminds you of what topics you’ve already covered on your blog so your content doesn’t get redundant.

-A content calendar helps to keep you consistent in your content pieces and where you share them (either on your site or across different social networks).
+A content calendar helps to keep you consistent in your content pieces and where you share them (either on your site or across different social media platforms).

 If you have a team as opposed to doing everything yourself, a calendar is also a good way to communicate with each other.
-It helps to avoid having too many cooks in the kitchen in that you don’t want too many people working on one post.
-It also shows everyone when their deadlines are so they can get everything done in a timely manner.
+It also shows everyone who’s working on what and when their deadlines are so they can get everything done in a timely manner.

-Bottom line, content creation and management becomes easier by adding a high-quality calendar to your digital marketing strategy.
+Bottom line, content management becomes easier by adding a content calendar to your digital marketing strategy.

-This answer depends on you and what you find most productive.
-If you’re really unsure then try a variety of different content calendar tools.
+This answer depends on several factors including the size of your team, your marketing goals, and how you work most efficiently.
+If you’re unsure right now, then try a variety of different content calendar tools.
 They can range from:

 - Google Calendar: You can keep track of your content through your Google account across all of your devices, desktops, and phones.
 It’s also easy to share files with your content team through Google and organize everything into a Team Drive (if you have Google Apps for Work).

-- An organization website or app: Trello, Basecamp, and CoSchedule are three of the more well known of these (we use them all the time, each for managing different pieces of our content and project development).
+- A project management tool: Trello, Asana, Basecamp, and CoSchedule are some of the more well known options.
 They’re convenient task management tools for teams and clients so that everybody can stay on the same page when working on and scheduling content.
+Plus, they have drag and drop functionality and calendar views/integrations.

 Find a System that Works for You